You only process tax forms once a year – here’s what you might be forgetting

 Payworks pro tip: Our application generates a box report, which is a condensed summary of all of the tax forms and is handy to consult when reviewing pay elements and the corresponding box assignments – especially at the very bottom, where it outlines pay elements with year-to-dates.

-Review your T4 summary
+Review your tax form summary

 Payworks pro tip: Our application generates the T4 summary as part of the year-end process, and as with government remittances, we also file the T4 summary on our clients’ behalf after they’ve finalized year-end by the deadline!
 Clients can double check the information on the T4 summary form data on the box report (mentioned above).